- Volume 1 / FINA Activities' Report (CLICK TO DOWNLOAD)

 - to promote and encourage the development of international relations

 - to adopt necessary uniform rules and regulations to hold competitions in swimming, open water swimming, diving, water polo, synchronised swimming, high diving and masters

 - to organise World Championships and FINA events

 - to increase the number of facilities for swimming throughout the world

 The GENERAL CONGRESS is FINA’s highest authority; it decides upon any matters arising within the international federation.
-The TECHNICAL CONGRESS rules on technical issues pertaining to FINA’s five aquatic disciplines.
-Each Congress has two duly appointed delegates from each Member federation – each having one vote – plus the 22 members of the Bureau, the Honorary Life President and all Honorary Members, but without vote.
+The TECHNICAL CONGRESS rules on technical issues pertaining to FINA’s six aquatic disciplines.
+Each Congress has two duly appointed delegates from each Member federation – each having one vote – plus the 23 members of the Bureau, the Honorary Life President and all Honorary Members, but without vote.
 Included as well within the Technical Congress are all members from the respective Technical Committees, without vote.
 The Congresses convene every 4 years, usually on the occasion of the FINA World Championships.
-All Congress meetings are chaired by FINA President, Dr. Julio C. Maglione.
+All Congress meetings are chaired by FINA President Dr. Julio C. Maglione.

 FINA Bureau at the 15th FINA World Championships 2013 in Barcelona (ESP) - credit: Giorgio Scala/Deepbluemedia